Who Is Uketsu?

 Plot Summary

-Reading backward through the archive, Sasaki learns that in May 2009, Yuki was diagnosed with a breech pregnancy.
-The hospital recommended natural delivery.
-As the due date approached, Yuki drank excessive amounts of juice, citing uncontrollable thirst.
-To manage her anxiety, she drew five cryptic images she called “visions of the future” — a baby in a Santa hat, an old woman praying, an adult woman with flowing hair, a young boy, and an adult man.
+To manage her anxiety, she drew five cryptic images she called "visions of the future".
+They show a baby in a Santa hat, an old woman praying, an adult woman with flowing hair, a young boy, and an adult man.
 On October 11, 2009, the blog ends: Yuki died of a brain hemorrhage during an emergency C-section.
 The baby survived.

 Kurihara and Sasaki work through the archive.
-Kurihara spots a mathematical impossibility in a post about an anniversary cake: 8 slices, Raku eats 2, Yuki eats 1, 4 are saved, one is unaccounted for.
-Someone else was living in that apartment.
-Raku never mentioned a third resident.
+Kurihara spots a mathematical impossibility in a post about an anniversary cake.
+It has 8 slices.
+Raku eats 2, Yuki eats 1, and 4 are saved.
+One slice is unaccounted for.

-Sasaki cracks the drawings.
-He notices that each has a circled number.
-Yuki was a professional illustrator.
-She would know layer composition.
-Sasaki stacks drawings 1, 2, and 3, aligning their circles as central axes and scaling accordingly.
-The composite image is the worst thing in the book: drawing 1’s “Santa hat” becomes a bloody incision in a pregnant belly; drawing 2’s “praying old woman” becomes a doctor in scrubs pulling a baby from the wound; drawing 3’s “adult woman with flowing hair” becomes a stiff corpse on an operating table.
+Drawing 1's "Santa hat" becomes a bloody incision in a pregnant belly.
+Drawing 2's "praying old woman" becomes a doctor in scrubs pulling a baby from the wound.
+Drawing 3's "adult woman with flowing hair" becomes a stiff corpse on an operating table.
 Yuki had drawn a picture of her own murder, embedded across three innocent-looking images.

 Literary Analysis